One dead, three hurt after rollover crash on SB I-17 north of New River

 NEW RIVER, AZ (3TV/CBS 5) -- DPS troopers say one person has died, and three others, including two children, were hurt after a rollover crash on southbound I-17 north of New River on Sunday afternoon.

-The crash happened on Interstate 17 at Table Mesa Road, just north of New River.
-Troopers say an SUV crashed and rolled over onto the exit ramp and landed on its roof.
-One person died in the crash, another adult was taken to a hospital by an ambulance, and two kids were flown to the hospital.
+The crash happened on Interstate 17 at Table Mesa Road, just north of New River just before 4:30 p.m.
+Troopers say an SUV was driving south and lost control while going onto an exit ramp.
+The car rolled over and landed on its roof.
+Troopers say 39-year-old Andrew Salaiz died in the crash.
+Another adult was taken to a hospital by an ambulance and two kids were flown to the hospital.
 Troopers did not say how old the two children were or the extent of their injuries.